 • Gloves and hat

-• Ice caves are a dynamic natural phenomena only accessible during wintertime when temperatures drop.
+• Ice caves are a dynamic ever-changing natural phenomenon only accessible during winter time when temperatures drop below zero.
 Each year new unique caves are formed in different areas of the glacier.
 We visit a naturally formed ice cave during this tour.
-The photos are from this winter season, but the cave and other formations we visit might have changed due to the nature of formations.
+The photos on our website and social medias are from this winter season, but the ice cave we visit might have changed due to the dynamic nature of these formations.

 Click on the map for the exact location and directions.